MicrosoftDocs/msteams-docs/msteams-platform/concepts/tabs/tabs-device-permissions.md

 ---
 title: Request permissions for your Microsoft Teams tab
 description: How to update your app manifest in order to request access to native features that usually require user consent
-keywords: teams tabs sharepoint framework development
+keywords: teams tabs development
 layout: LandingPage
 ms.date: 01/28/2019
 ---

 # Request permissions for your Microsoft Teams tab

-Your tab might require access to native features that usually require user consent, such as:
+You might want to enrich your tab with features that require access native device functionality like:

+* Camera
-* Camera, microphone
+* Microphone
 * Location
 * Notifications